dascentral/dotfiles/README.md

 ### macOS Settings

 The `.macos` file within the root of the repository attempts to automatically configure as many system settings as possible.

-I haven't updated this script in a long time, but it's still referenced in several of the repositories that I track.
-Executing this script takes on a good chunk of the work.
+I haven't updated this script in a long time, and it currently throws a warning on a couple of settings.
+However, it's still referenced in several of the repositories that I track which leads me to believe it remains a viable tool for automatically applying settings.

+Apply settings via use of the `source` command.
+A computer restart may then be necessary.

 ```bash
 source .macos
 ```

-A computer restart will likely be necessary after executing that command.

 ## Maintenance